Tamil cinema: Early exhibitors

 M. Edwards first screened a selection of silent films at the Victoria Public Hall in Madras in 1897 during the British Raj.
 The selected films all featured non-fictional subjects; they were mostly photographed records of day-to-day events.
 The film scholar Stephen Hughes points out that within a few years there were regular ticketed shows in a hall in Pophams Broadway, started by one Mrs. Klug, but this lasted only for a few months.
 Once it was demonstrated as a commercial proposition, a Western entrepreneur, Warwick Major, built the first cinema theatre, the Electric Theatre, which still stands.
 It was a favourite haunt of the British community in Madras.
 The theatre was shut down after a few years.
 This building is now part of a post office complex on Anna Salai (Mount Road).
 The Lyric Theatre was also built in the Mount Road area.
 This venue boasted a variety of events, including plays in English, Western classical music concerts, and ballroom dances.
 Silent films were also screened as an additional attraction.
 Swamikannu Vincent, a railway draftsman from Tiruchirapalli, became a travelling exhibitor in 1905.
 He showed short movies in a tent in Esplanade, near the present Parry's Corner, using carbide jet-burners for projection.
 He bought the film projector and silent films from the Frenchman Du Pont and set up a business as film exhibitor.
-Soon, he tied up with Path, a well-known pioneering film-producing company, and imported projectors.
+Soon, he tied up with Pathé, a well-known pioneering film-producing company, and imported projectors.
 This helped new cinema houses to sprout across the presidency.
 In later years, he produced talkies and also built a cinema in Coimbatore.